 NICE have produced guidance on the management of self-harm.
 The evidence base in terms of intervention with children and young people is limited.
-In terms of CAMHS input,

-CBT adapted for self-harm and group interventions show some promise.
+In terms of CAMHS input, CBT adapted for self-harm and group interventions show some promise.
 It is likely that eclectic interventions geared towards improving self-regulation capacities and promoting engagement in positive relationships will have some success.
-Young Minds have a comprehensive section for professionals responding to self-harm in children.
+Young Minds have a comprehensive section for professionals responding to self-harm in children and Childline have online advice for children on how to build their own Mental Health First Aid Kit to help themselves when life begins to feel more challenging - which involves choosing who to speak to at these times